rachartier/tiny-glimmer.nvim/README.md

     -- Animations for other operations
     presets = {

-        -- Enable animation on cursorline when a event in `on_events` is triggered -- Similar to `pulsar.el`
+        -- Enable animation on cursorline when an event in `on_events` is triggered -- Similar to `pulsar.el`
         pulsar = {
             enabled = false,